keepassxreboot/keepassxc/.github/CONTRIBUTING.md

 Example: `m_variable`

 #### GUI Widget names
-Widget names must have sense based on the Program behaviour.
+Widget names must be related to the desired program behaviour.
-Preferibile if also ends (or starts) with the Widget-Class
+Preferably end the name with the Widget Classname

-Example: `<widget class="QCheckBox" name="rememberCheckBox">` or `<widget class="QCheckBox" name="checkBoxRemember">`
+Example: `<widget class="QCheckBox" name="rememberCheckBox">`